 Rossmoor is a funny place.
 As an unincorporated area in Orange County, the County is the governmental agency that regulates building permits and regulations.
 Said another way, for single family homes in Rossmoor the only building restrictions or other items typically covered by CC&Rs (Covenants, Conditions, and Restrictions) of an HOA (home owners association) are monitored and regulated by the Orange County building codes and enforcement department.

-The Rossmoor Town Houses (addresses on Bradbury or Montecito) are a part of Rossmoor, and any modifications have to meet or exceed the same County standards, plus any Rossmoor Town House Association requirements.
+The Rossmoor Town Houses (addresses at 12100 Montecito or 3342 Bradbury) are a part of Rossmoor, and any modifications have to meet or exceed the same County standards, plus any Rossmoor Town House Association requirements.
 The Town Home Association Board should be able to answer any building or remolding questions for you.
 The Town Houses facilities management is handled by Huntington West Property Management at 714.891.1522.

 If your property is part of the Rossmoor Park condos (addresses at 12200 Montecito), they are part of the City of Seal Beach.
 The Rossmoor Park Condo Association 562.598.7085 should be able to answer any questions you may have about modifications there.